-Alfred Turner RA (28 May 1874 – 18 March 1940) was an English sculptor in the early 20th century.
+Alfred Turner (28 May 1874 – 18 March 1940) was an English sculptor in the early 20th century.
 Among other institutions, Turner studied at the Royal Academy, where he exhibited and was a member.
 He was also a member and fellow of the Royal Society of British Sculptors.

 His sculptural works included statues, reliefs and war memorials.
 Some of his notable works included several statues of Queen Victoria, the Fishergirl and Fisherman at Fishmonger's Hall in London and war memorials in England, Wales and the Channel Islands.
 His daughter was also a distinguished sculptor.